 Here is a short video, created by the Dietitians in Integrative and Functional Medicine (DIFM) professional practice group of the Academy of Nutrition and Dietetics (AND), explaining how the approach of an integrative and functional dietitian like Alyssa differs from the average dietitian:

-Alyssa works with patients nationwide, providing consultations via phone or Skype, sharing documents and resources via email and apps, and working with your local laboratory as needed for testing.
+Alyssa works with patients nationwide, providing consultations via phone or video conferencing, sharing documents and resources via secured email, and working with your local laboratory as needed for testing.
 Alyssa has helped hundreds of patients who had been from doctor to doctor with no solution, or who had been told there was nothing wrong with them.
 Don’t suffer needlessly for one more day when Alyssa may be able to help!